Elizabeth Fernandez / AAA

 Horseback RidingThe Forest Preserves of Cook County also maintains bridle paths winding through the Cook County landscape.
-A rider license and horse tag are required; annual packages, which include a rider's license and horse tag, are available through the preserve district, $34 for Cook County residents and $49 for non-residents.
-An Equestrian Day Pass is available if you only intend to go out riding for one day, $4 for Cook County residents and $5 for non-residents.
+A rider license and horse tag are required; annual packages, which include a rider's license and horse tag, are available through the preserve district, $35 for Cook County residents and $50 for non-residents.
+An Equestrian Day Pass is available if you only intend to go out riding for one day, $5 for both Cook County residents and non-residents.
 Phone (800) 870-3666 for information about trailer parking, horse stables with livery service, licenses and trail maps.
 Glen Grove Equestrian Center (9453 Harms Rd. in Morton Grove) has livery service at its stables located on Forest Preserves' property; phone (847) 966-8032.

 Inline SkatingBicyclists and in-line skaters share the 18 miles of paths along Chicago's lakefront, both on the east and west banks of the North Shore Channel.
 There also are six Chicago Park District skate parks: Burnham Park, just south of 31st Street and Lake Shore Drive; Grant Park, Roosevelt Rd. just east of Michigan Ave.; Lincoln Park, Wilson Avenue and Lake Shore Drive; Logan Boulevard Skate Park, 2430 W. Logan Blvd. under the Kennedy Expressway I-90/94 overpass; Piotrowski Park, 4247 W. 37th St. and La Villita Park, 2800 S. Sacramento Ave.